‘Right now it’s the hottest market in the world’: Trading cards take off during pandemic

-And when everyone was stuck at home during the height of the pandemic, people tried to find new hobbies or resurrect old ones.
+(KXMA) — Since March of 2020 people have tried to find new hobbies or resurrect old ones.

-While going through shoeboxes in closets, many people across the country rediscovered their old trading cards they collected as a kid.
+Many rediscovered the old trading cards they collected as a kid as they went through shoeboxes in closets.

 “It’s crazy.
 Right now it’s the hottest market in the world.
-They’re looking for everything that they can of sports and collectibility,” said Chris Magstadt.
+They’re looking for everything that they can of sports and collectibility,” said Chris Magstadt, owner of The Sports Cave card shop.

 And it isn’t just sports cards flying off the shelves.
-Pokemon cards have once again exploded in popularity.
-So much so, they had to release a statement acknowledging the run on Pokemon.
+Pokemon cards have once again exploded in popularity, leading to a run on the cards.

-And if you play your cards right, you could even get some big money.
-One 1986 Michael Jordan Chicago Bulls card is valued at $75,000.

-But then a huge problem arose: Pricing a card can depend on the grade it receives from a professional grading company, companies like Professional Sports Authenticator or Beckett grading Services.
+But then a huge problem arose: Pricing a card can depend on the grade it receives from a professional grading company, companies such as Professional Sports Authenticator (PSA) or Beckett grading Services.

-They look for things like the condition of the cards, bent corners, frayed edges or any type of damage to the card.
+They look for things such as the condition of the cards, bent corners, frayed edges or any type of damage to the card.

 Getting a 10 on a card goes a long way for value, especially if it’s from PSA.